Demian Dinéyazhi': A Nation is a Massacre, 2019

 DinéYazhi' created this piece to call out against the violence, hatred, and injustices put upon marginalized groups.
 According to David Everitt Howe, a curator at Pioneer Works, A Nation is a Massacre was intended to represent the centuries of violence and massacres against queer and Indigenous people that have occurred post-colonization.

+my ancestors will not let me forget this, 2019

+In 2019, DinéYazhi' exhibited a sculpture at the Honolulu Biennial titled, my ancestors will not let me forget this.
+The sculpture is a neon sign depicting the phrase "EVERY/ AMERICAN FLAG/ IS A WARNING SIGN" which is a line from their poem, An Infected Sunset.
+A photo of the sculpture was featured as the cover art for Transgender Studies Quarterly (TSQ)'s first issue of 2024, which is themed "Everything Must Go: Abolition, Anti-Imperialism, and Anarchism."

 We must stop imagining Apocalypse/Genocide + we must imagine liberation, 2024

 In 2024, DinéYazhi's “We must stop imagining Apocalypse/Genocide + we must imagine liberation”, was displayed at The Whitney Museum.
 It is a neon light structure on three separate metal stands.
 The first one spells out part of the title of the work, “We must stop imagining destruction + extraction deforestation + cages + torture + displacement + surveillance + genocide".
 The second one spells out “We must stop predicting apocalypses + fascist governments +capitalistic + hierarchy.
 For the last structure it spells out “We must pursue + predict + imagine routes toward liberation.”
 When this work is viewed from the outside of the building, the lights flicker and slowly spells out "Free Palestine".
 DinéYazhi' states that this work is to show the failure of settler colonialism, heteropatriarchy and capitalistic sabotage.
 Due to being affected by the pandemic and the recent genocide in Palestine, they believe that we as people are aware of how important it is to speak out about our lives.